blakedietz/house-history/README.md

 ## 2019-05

-Had xxx come out and reattach our anchors for the powes
+Had Nick come out and reattach our anchors for the powes